ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 The application is a simple store front shopping application that displays a catalog of antique computing devices, where users can search and buy products.
 It has Web and Mobile interface, both the Mobile App and Web App rely on separate BFF (Backend for Frontend) services to interact with the backend data.
 (Note: the Mobile app is not currently supported at this release)

-There are several components of this architecture.
+There are a few components of this architecture.

 - This OmniChannel application contains both a [Native iOS Application](https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/) and an [AngularJS](https://angularjs.org/) based web application.
 The diagram depicts them as a Device and Browser.
 - The iOS application uses the [IBM Mobile Analytics Service](https://new-console.ng.bluemix.net/catalog/services/mobile-analytics/) to collect device analytics for operations and business